 Funerals of loved ones are difficult times for any family.
 The Funeral Ministry looks to give some support through these times by providing refreshments following the sacrament.
 All are welcome to support and help this ministry.

 As Catholics, we are called to continue our education of our faith, and so our Religious Education ministry continues to serve all ages in our parish, from kindergarteners to senior citizens.

-Confirmation is open to all 9th and 10th grade students.
-Each student preparing for the Sacrament of Confirmation is expected to have attended an approved program during the prior year (see our Christian Formation page for more information).
+Confirmation is open to any students that are in the 7th grade or older.
+Each student preparing for the Sacrament of Confirmation is expected to have attended an approved program for at least 2 consecutive years (see our Christian Formation page for more information).
 In addition, preparation also includes the annual Confirmation Retreat, completion of 30 service or ministry hours each year, and weekly attendance at Sunday Mass.

 If you feel called to contribute your musical gifts to our parish, consider joining our Music Ministry.
 We are in need of more members of the music ministry, either as a cantor or someone who plays a musical instrument.
 We are also in the process of re-forming our choir in preparation for the 11am Sunday Mass, so now is the time to come forward and volunteer.

 If you are interested in obtaining information about the Children’s Choir for your child, come sign up after all Masses in the Narthex.

 Our Lady of Grace Women’s Group was created to serve the parish and provide friendship and support to the women of our parish, and to this day, we strive to meet those needs for those in our parish.